-To get all of Omega 3’s brain boosting benefits you’ll need to take a clinical strength oil.
 The best fish oil you can take for your brain will have high levels of EPA and DHA per capsule or teaspoon.
 This information should be easy to find, not buried in the small print.

 For the maintenance of normal brain function, the EFSA approves the claim for 250mg of DHA per day.
 Our Bare Biology clinical strength fish oil has all the essential fatty acids you need to get the full range of Omega 3 brain benefits, with 3,500mg of Omega 3 (2,000mg of EPA, 1,000mg of DHA and 500mg of other Omega 3s) in every single teaspoon.